 Why are more women not pursuing leadership roles?

 96% of Canadian CEOs opposed the idea of quotas in 2011.
-In that case, what are the alternatives to bring more women to senior executive roles?
-In past years, this process has been primarily on a voluntary basis, and progress therefore, insignificant — until the Catalyst Accord, and various other global initiatives that is.
+What are the alternatives to bring more women to senior executive roles?
+In past years, this process has been primarily on a voluntary basis, and progress therefore, insignificant—until the Catalyst Accord, and other initiatives.

 How can you help?